-A Tahoe Snow Report on the Best Snowfall Months
+A Lake Tahoe Snow Report on the Best Snowfall Months

 - December has an average of 75 inches of snow.

 - January typically is not a huge snowfall month, so if it’s sunny skies that you are after, it may be a good option.
-HOWEVER, in January 2017 we received a crazy 238 inches, more than many ski resorts receive in an entire season.
+HOWEVER, in January 2017 we received a crazy 238 inches of Lake Tahoe snow, more than many ski resorts receive in an entire season.
 No wonder locals were shoveling day and night the entire month of January!
 It was later termed “Snowmaggedeon”.
 January has an average snowfall amount of 68 inches, however, this average was skewed by the astronomical total accumulated in January 2017.

-- February is typically a good snowfall month with a nice supply of the dry fluffy stuff.
+- February is typically a good Tahoe snow month with a nice supply of the dry fluffy stuff.
 The average snowfall for February is 72 inches.

-- March is a great month for spring skiing, drinking a cold beer on outdoor patios and decks in between storms, and getting a nice goggle tan.
-Average snowfall in March is 74 inches.
+- March is a good month for spring skiing, drinking a cold beer on outdoor patios & decks in between storms, and getting a nice goggle tan.
+Average Tahoe snowfall in March is 74 inches.

-- April is more spring skiing, pond skimming contests, and sun-blanketed patios.
-Average snowfall for April is 30 inches.
+- April is more spring skiing, pond skimming contests, and sun-blanketed patios and decks.
+Average Lake Tahoe snow for April is 30 inches.